 Optional prompts are just that: optional.
 Don’t answer this prompt if it doesn’t apply to you.
 If it does, briefly explain any gaps on your resume or additional opportunities you’ve pursued since graduating.

-"How did you first become interested in Vanderbilt University School of Medicine?
+"Why are you interested in Vanderbilt University School of Medicine?
 (200 words)”

 There’s a reason you put Vanderbilt on your list of top choices.
 Now’s the time to share why!
 What first sparked your interest in this school?
 What led you to learn more about it?
 Keep your answer brief and to the point.